lunduniversity/reqeng/Startups/README.md

 ## Cool!
 How do I proceed?
 What happens next?

 ### 1. Choose a product idea
 Your idea can either be in an early stage or already realized.
 In the latter case, you will receive new inputs and solution proposals, or verification that you are on the right track.
 Have questions regarding what would be a suitable idea?
-Contact Johan Linåker via mail johan.linaker@cs.lth.se or phone 0706 578 579.
+Contact Sarah Johannesson via mail ine15sjo@student.lu.se or phone 070 564 65 29.

 ### 2. Send in your idea
-When you've decided on an idea, you can send a short description of it and your startup to Johan Linåker via mail johan.linaker@cs.lth.se.
+When you've decided on an idea, you can send a short description of it and your startup to Sarah Johannesson via mail ine15sjo@student.lu.se.

 ### 3. Shaping a project description
 You will be contacted by a supervisor from the course who will help you in putting together a project description for your product idea, which can be used by the student groups to get started.

 ### 4. Pitch the idea to the students
-At the first lecture (**21/1**) you pitch your idea (ca 3 min) and answer questions from the students.
+At the first lecture (**week 3, date TBA**) you pitch your idea (ca 3 min) and answer questions from the students.
 The student groups will then in random order choose the idea they wish to work on.

 *Note that the number of students varies from year-to-year, why it's not guaranteed that each product idea can be matched with s student group*

 ### 5. Students work on the idea in their projects
-During the time of the projects (**20/1-8/3**), you will need to be available to meet with the student groups at 2-3 occasions (which you decide amongst yourselves), and also be able to answer questions via email.
+During the time of the projects (**18/1-7/3**), you will need to be available to meet with the student groups at 2-3 occasions (which you decide amongst yourselves), and also be able to answer questions via email.

 ### 6. Students present their work
-At the end of the course there will be a big presentation (**4/3**) where you also are more than welcome to attend!
+At the end of the course there will be a big presentation (**week 9, date TBA**) where you also are more than welcome to attend!

 ## Questions?
 Wish for further information?
-Contact Johan Linåker via mail johan.linaker@cs.lth.se or phone 0706 578 579.
+Contact Sarah Johannesson via mail ine15sjo@student.lu.se or phone 070 564 65 29.